Nabemh/Leet-code/Java/two_sum.md

-Question: Given an array of integers <nums> and an integer <target>, return indicies of teh two nummbers such that they add up to <target>.
+Question: Given an array of integers <nums> and an integer <target>, return indicies of the two nummbers such that they add up to <target>.

 You may assume that each input would have exactly one solution, and you may use the same element twice.
 You can return the answer in any order